Gears of War: Plot

 Gears 5: Hivebusters follows Jeremiah Keegan, Lahni Kaliso, and Leslie Macallister shortly after the Battle of New Ephyra.
-Victor Hoffman and Cole's daughter, Hana Cole, have devised a potential solution to ending the Swarm crisis by having soldiers infiltrate Swarm hives and planting venom bombs to take down all the Swarm connected to the hive.
-Keegan is a former Onyx Guard that is regretful for not fighting in the Locust War, Lahni is former soldier who was court martialed for getting her superior killed, and Mac was an Outsider whose entire family was killed by the Swarm.
-Each deal with their own personal battle against the Swarm.
+Victor Hoffman, and Cole's daughter, Hana, have devised a potential solution for ending the Swarm by having soldiers infiltrate their hives and planting venom bombs to take down all the Swarm connected.
 They are successful in infiltrating and destroying the Swarm hive.
-Although it fails to kill all the Swarm connected to the hive, it's an advantage the COG has in the war against them.
+Although it fails to kill all the Swarm, it's an advantage the COG has in the war against them.

-Gears Tactics takes place one year after Emergence Day.
+Gears Tactics takes place a year after E-Day.
 Sgt.
-Gabriel Diaz, Kait Diaz's father, and Major Sid Redburn are tasked with assassinating Locust scientist, Ukkon.
-They conscript a Stranded group to help them, led by Doctor Mikayla Dorn.
-They discover Ukkon has been developing the Locust with Imulsion and learn that Ukkon is physically immortal, regenerating any damage done to him after a failed assassination attempt.
-Redburn reveals that he was a guard at New Hope and that the lab was responsible for creating Ukkon.
+Gabriel Diaz, Kait's father and Oscar's brother, and Major Sid Redburn are tasked with assassinating Locust scientist, Ukkon, who is physically immortal by regenerating any damage done to him.
+Redburn reveals he was a guard at New Hope and was responsible for creating the Locust and Ukkon.
 Redburn is able to replicate the chemical New Hope used to counteract Ukkon's healing as a fail-safe.
-Sgt.
 Diaz liberates a Locust prison camp and rescues Reyna, Kait's mother, from Ukkon's capture.
-Using the chemical against Ukkon, Reyna kills Ukkon for murdering her father.
+Using the chemical, Reyna kills Ukkon.
 Diaz and Redburn abandon the COG after Prescott tries to kill them for learning about New Hope.
-Mikayla and Reyna join them in their hunt of Ukkon's creations.
+Reyna joins them in their hunt of Ukkon's creations.